 This is an important point, as NanoSUN has developed the Pioneer to act as a steppingstone towards fixed hydrogen infrastructure.
 It increases accessibility in the early days of the market tackling the ramping up challenge of developing hydrogen infrastructure.
 We believe fixed hydrogen infrastructure is certainly required as populations move towards hydrogen as a major energy vector.

 Once vehicles fleets ramp up past sensible utilisation of Pioneers, there are several options:

 1. You can increase the number of Pioneers in the field to manage larger fleet sizes, as long as the hydrogen production can match the demand.

-3. Move the Pioneer to another region that doesn’t have a developed hydrogen infrastructure, but there are a fleet of vehicles that require a refuelling solution.
+3. Move the Pioneer to another region that doesn’t have a developed hydrogen infrastructure, but there are fleets of vehicles that require a refuelling solution.